DenisovAV/mobile_to_web_workshop/public/08_defaults/instructions.md

    SingleActivator(LogicalKeyboardKey.arrowUp): DirectionalFocusIntent(TraversalDirection.up),
 ```

-So, in order to be able to control focus using the keyboard cursor, you only need to add 4 shortcuts to the `_shortcuts` map, after making sure that the application is running on the Web by checking the `kIsWeb` variable.
+So, in order to control focus using the arrow keys, you only need to add 4 shortcuts to the `_shortcuts` map after making sure that the application is running on the Web by checking the `kIsWeb` variable.

 You can prepare map of additional shortcuts, for example, this way:
 ```dart